 - How do you delete the emoji reaction Tapback in iMessage?

 Digital Touch — the ability to send a hand-drawn Sketch, haptic Taps, or sensor-read Heartbeats — was one of the debut features of the Apple Watch.
-Now, with iOS 10, all those communication features are making their way to the iPhone and iPad as well.
+Now all those communication features are making their way to the iPhone and iPad as well.
 Will Digital Touch on the phone and tablet come off as a gimmick, or will it go mainstream?
 If you're a developer, you can try it out now and decide for yourself.

 - How do you send a Sketch in iMessage?